 Where there is adolescent violence in the home, young people often have multiple other issues – which can be key drivers for the use of violence.
 We believe in order to address these issues – such as mental health and school refusal – the violence must be attended to first.

 Many parents and/or carers report feeling stressed, guilty and ashamed and have found that common sense parenting strategies do not work when there is adolescent violence in the home.

 Our programs can help you find the confidence and skills you need to get violence out of the home and heal your relationship with your young person.
-Our counsellors can help you to better understand your young person’s behaviour and help them get back onto track.
+Our Practitioners can help you to better understand your young person’s behaviour and help them get back on track.